 - It can also interfere with the absorption and action of certain other oral medications.

-This is a newer addition to the market and claims to reduce fat cells division, decrease absorption of fat from the bloodstream and increase the burning 'of stored fat.
+This is a newer addition to the market of Weight Loss Drugs.
+It claims to reduce fat cells division, decrease absorption of fat from the bloodstream and increase the burning 'of stored fat.
 Studies have shown the efficacy of this 'natural' supplement, however, more research needs to be done to understand its action.

 Green Tea contains caffeine and catechins, the ingredients known to speed up metabolism and promote fat loss.
 The activity of norepinephrine is amplified, helping burn fat, especially in the belly region.
 The advantage of green tea is that it is well tolerated by the bulk of the population; those sensitive to caffeine must exercise some caution.